gonzalo-bulnes/simple_token_authentication/README.md

   #   `config.identifiers = { super_admin: 'phone_number', user: 'uuid' }`
   #
   # config.identifiers = { user: 'email' }

+  # Configure the use of multiple 'providers' and custom field names.
+  # Providers allow you to have any number of different token scopes instead of just the default 'authentication_token'.
+  # You can define any number of 'providers', or even use just one to allow a custom field name for your token.
+  #
+  # Note: setting this option will have no affect unless token_providers are setup correctly,
+  # see the token_providers section below.
+  #
+  # The default setting is false, when false, 'authentication_token' will be used as the field and no behaviour will change.
+  #
+  # config.multiple_providers = false

+  # Configure the name/names of the providers and their relative attributes used to store the authentication token on your model.
+  # When using providers you must pass the header 'X-Entity-Provider' with your requests or set the param in your controller.
+  # The attributes defined for providers must exist in your model.
+  #
+  # The default provider does not require defining.
+Fallback behaviour is preserved at a code level.
+  #
+  # When several token authenticatable models are defined, providers can be specified for none, any, or all of them.
+  # If a token authenticatable model is not defined, it will follow default behaviour.
+  #
+  # Note: setting this option does nothing unless the use_multiple_providers behaviour is enabled,
+  # see the use_multiple_providers section above.
+  #
+  # Example:
+  #
+  #   `config.token_providers = { user: { mobile: 'authentication_token', react: 'react_authentication_token' } `
+  #
+  # config.token_providers = {}

   # Configure the Devise trackable strategy integration.
   #